 The most noticeable thing for me is the aviator character positioned in the top-right corner.
 He helps to brand the website and bring life to the design.

 But other smaller page elements include retro-styled text for the logo and page titles.
 Buttons have been designed to follow a classic retro feel that’s almost reminiscent of old ‘90s web design.

 Retro design, when done correctly, can bring life to a layout, rather than drag it down and appear old-fashioned.

 This is the goal of a great steampunk website: to utilize old-school concepts in a new way while keeping modern user experience methodologies in mind.

 Print design is the most traditional medium and has years of professional work in the archive.
 Steampunk has always influenced print work, but it’s harder to find examples online because print projects are ephemeral in nature.

-I really like the above Steampunk poster design created by Orange Cup Studio.
+I really like the above Steampunk poster design created by the-sastra.
 It shows how illustration work can tie over to digital design work, and eventually make its way into the world of print design.

 You can actually search the marketplace for custom steampunk items like magnets, posters, jewelry, and other handmade crafts.